The Shape of Emptiness

 The computer displays six coded transmissions, between ship’s navigator and the commander.

-The navigator is in charge of the inter-dimensional drive and speaks regularly with the commander.
+The navigator is the commander’s son-in-law, and in charge of the inter-dimensional drive.

 “Computer, play each message, audio only, at double normal speed.”